 Cataracts are a common eye condition often associated with aging.
 When eyeglasses or contact lenses no longer keep your vision clear because of cataracts, then you need cataract surgery.
 At North Shore Glaucoma Center & Eye Physicians, Brian J. Jacobs, MD, and Julie B. Pearlman, MD, specialize in cataract surgery.
 They do the procedures at Advocate Condell Medical Center in Libertyville.
-Call the office in Libertyville or Skokie, Illinois, today or request an appointment online to schedule a consultation.
+Call the office in Libertyville, Illinois, today or request an appointment online to schedule a consultation.

 A common condition brought on by aging, cataracts cloud the eye’s lens.
 As you get older, the proteins in your eye start to break down and clump together, causing a cataract.